undera/chess-engine-nn/README.md

 ### 18 Aug 2019

 I fixed that issue with move flipping, will see how it affects the model.
 Looks like learning rate has improved a bit.

+After some training, I see that NN does not give good moves vs SF.
+Will train it more.

+After some more training, it has approached a bit over 0.5 accuracy, probably for the first time from all my attempts.
+It's all less about NN structure, it's mostly about stupid bugs in complicated code.

+Still after massive training done, accuracy is barely above 0.5.
+Will need to experiment with NN structure now, I guess.